risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

       ``kubectl exec configmap-volume-pod -- cat /etc/config/key1``

+      **use of secrets**

       to avoid saving data as plain text, secrets need to be implemented

-      securing the data

       create secrets spec file and run it ``kubectl apply -f appsecret.yaml``